 Hero Dogs places service dogs with veterans and first-responders in the greater Washington, DC area.
-We also place skilled home companion dogs with veteran and first-responder families, and facility dogs with qualified clinicians.
+We also place facility dogs with qualified clinicians and skilled home companion dogs with veteran and first-responder families.

 A service dog helps a person with a disability achieve independence.
 The dog reduces that person’s reliance on other people by doing tasks that the person cannot do without assistance.
 Hero Dogs trains dogs to assist veterans and first-responders with physical disabilities, mobility limitations, hearing loss, and psychiatric disabilities.
 To learn more and find out if you are eligible to apply for a service dog, click here.